artnoage/ARC-AGI-2/memory_bank/activeContext.md

     *   Added CSS styles for the code execution area in `apps/static/css/discuss_interface.css`, including making the panel thinner and styling the input/output areas.
     *   Added JavaScript functions in `apps/static/js/discuss_interface.js` to handle the execute button click, send code and input grid to the server via AJAX, and display the execution results (output grid or error message).
     *   Modified the output display to show both a matrix representation and a visual grid representation side-by-side.
+    *   Implemented automatic population of the input grid with the first test input.
+    *   Added guidance in the code placeholder on handling the 'shape' attribute error.
+*   **Improved Discussion Interface Layout and Space Allocation:**
+    *   Modified CSS to align chat messages to the left and increase their maximum width.
+    *   Adjusted heights and added a scrollbar to the code execution output area to allocate more space.
+*   **Enforced 'solve_task' Function Name:**
+    *   Updated the code input placeholder in the HTML to explicitly state that the main function should be named 'solve_task'.
+    *   Added an instruction to the system message sent to the AI model to use 'solve_task' as the main function name in code solutions.

 ## Next steps